sr2498/Registration_Form/README.md

 ## Overview

-This project is a simple **Race Registration Form** built using HTML and styled with CSS.
+This project is a simple **"Race Registration Form"** built using HTML and styled with CSS.
 The form allows users to register for a race event by providing their personal details and selecting their preferred race category.

 ## Features